 The Explanation Blog Bonus:

 Today just one video.
 It is a bit lengthy but, it is a must watch… even just the first 10 minutes about the special systems that ‘kick in’ at birth.
-Did you know that Mom delivers her antibodies to a baby via her milk until the baby’s immune system gets up to speed?
-That, to adjust to the drastic drop in heat from the womb to room temperature the baby’s body automatically produces a special ‘brown fat’… that will disappear within months.
+Did you know that Mom delivers her antibodies to a baby via her milk until the baby’s immune system gets up to speed? (at 14 minutes into video) That, to adjust to the drastic drop in heat from the womb to room temperature the baby’s body automatically produces a special ‘brown fat’… that will disappear within months (12 minutes).
 There are so many ‘miracles’ in the human body.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe if you want.
 Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life

 Learn how to play Take Inventory – The Interconnectivity Game (free) that nourishes your neurons and is taking the world by storm.
 Play a round with family and friends.
 View the above videos and use the tags at the end of this blog for dozens of ideas to play Take Inventory – The Game.

 See the index of the book Inventory of the Universe to find a specific chapter and read it online.